GluuFederation/docs-ce-prod/docs/source/authn-guide/pw-reset.md

 ## Overview

-The Gluu Server includes a feature for Forgot Password functionality that enables users to perform self-service password resets.
+The Gluu Server includes a basic feature to enable users to perform self-service password resets.
+This feature only works for passwords stored in the Gluu Server, i.e. if passwords are stored in a backend system, this feature will not work.

 In order to use this feature, follow these steps:

 1. Complete SMTP Server configuration
 1. Enable password reset in oxTrust